 Is Vanuatu safe to live in?

 As one of the South Pacific’s safest countries, Vanuatu is safe to live in and visit.
-Many American and Australian citizens choose to move to Vanuatu permanently through the Vanuatu citizenship by investment program, which allows foreign nationals who contribute to the economy to obtain Vanuatu citizenship.
+With Global Citizen Solutions’ Global Intelligence Unit highlighting personal safety as a concern and motivation for Americans retiring abroad, many American citizens choose to move to Vanuatu permanently through the Vanuatu citizenship by investment program, which allows foreign nationals who contribute to the economy to obtain Vanuatu citizenship.

 Frequently Asked Questions about Vanuatu Safety and Security